SrimanPotluri/Movies/README.md

 Used Docker SQL image and connected from Azure Data Studio in Mac (as I primarily work on mac) and imported the data.
 Couldn't run donet commands such as scaffold-database on mac M1 chip (ran into ARM Architecuture issues).
 So as a resort, switched to developing on EC2 Windows instance.

+Scope for Improvements:

+Make search universal that works on Actors names and movie alternate names.
+Make UI more user friendly and dynamic.
+Pull movie images from opensource database.